-If the Final Distribution Plates were sequenced on separate sequencing runs, each plate first needs to be analyzed individually, and the results need to be later merged in a separate Nextflow run.
+If the Index PCR Libraries were sequenced on separate sequencing runs, it is suggested to analyze each sequencing run's data individually, and then later merge in a separate Nextflow run.

-- Create a separate samples.csv file for each Final Distribution Plate, including the libIndex column with the i7 index pool used for each Final Distribution Plate (e.g. RNA-A-AP1, see Table 4 for an overview of all pool options). - Run the Nextflow analysis workflow separately for each Final Distribution Plate from BCL files. - Create another samples.csv that lists all samples and plates to be merged. - Add a new resultDir column that points to the workflow output directories for the individual plate runs. - o See samples.merge.csv. - Run the workflow with the --reporting and --merge option. - --reporting uses the previous alignment results instead of re-processing all reads. - o --merge creates merged outputs for each sample across all plates as before. - Do not specify any input reads at this step (no --runFolder or --fastqDir).
+- Create a separate samples.csv file for each sequencing run's data and process normally Error!
+Reference source not found. - Create another samples.csv that lists all samples and Index PCR's to be merged. - Add a new resultDir column that points to the workflow output directories for the individual runs. - Run the workflow with the --reporting and --merge option. - o --reporting uses the previous alignment results instead of re-processing all reads. - o --merge creates merged outputs for each sample across all plates as before. - o Do not specify any input reads at this step (no --runFolder or --fastqDir).

-Appendix C: Software Dependencies
+Appendix B: Software Dependencies